Interacting With Elderly Patients as a Medical Assistant

 Remain Patient and Allow for Extra Time

 Elderly patients often have a more difficult time communicating and understanding new concepts.
 They also tend to be more nervous than younger patients when receiving treatment.
-It is therefore important to remain patient when interacting with them.
+So, when working with older patients you should remain patient when interacting with them.
 Moreover, be sure to give them more time and assist them when necessary.
 Some older patients may require help walking into the examination room, removing clothing, and getting situated on an exam table.

 Maintain Focus When Working With Elderly Patients

 Older patients may be prone to distractions along with having vision and hearing problems.
-When working with the elderly, be sure to remain within their line of sight and avoid distractions.
+When you are communicating with an older patient, be sure to remain within his or her line of sight and avoid distractions.
 Maintaining eye contact can also help enhance their feelings of well-being.
 Keeping the patient environment quiet and secure is also essential for putting their minds at ease and making them more cooperative.

 Communicate Slowly and Be an Attentive Listener